Enroll Windows devices in Intune by using the Windows Autopilot

 - Privacy settings: Choose if you want to show privacy settings to users.

-- Hide change account options (Windows Insider only): Choose Hide to prevent change account options from displaying on the company sign-in and domain error pages.
+- Hide change account options (requires Windows 10, version 1809 or later): Choose Hide to prevent change account options from displaying on the company sign-in and domain error pages.
 This option requires company branding to be configured in Azure Active Directory.

 - User account type: Choose the user's account type (Administrator or Standard user).

-- Apply computer name template (Windows Insider only): Choose Yes to create a template to use when naming a device during enrollment.
+- Apply computer name template (requires Windows 10, version 1809 or later): Choose Yes to create a template to use when naming a device during enrollment.
 Names must be 15 characters or less, and can have letters, numbers, and hyphens.
 Names can't be all numbers.
 Use the %SERIAL% macro to add a hardware-specific serial number.
 Or, use the %RAND:x% macro to add a random string of numbers, where x equals the number of digits to add.

 Choose Create to create the profile.
 The Autopilot deployment profile is now available to assign to devices.

-*Both Language (Region) and Automatically configure keyboard are only available if you chose Self-deploying (preview) for Deployment mode (requires the most recent Windows 10 Insider Preview Build).
+*Both Language (Region) and Automatically configure keyboard are only available if you chose Self-deploying (preview) for Deployment mode (requires Windows 10, version 1809 or later).

 Assign an Autopilot deployment profile to a device group